openstack/python-neutronclient/doc/source/devref/transition_to_osc.rst

 6. **In Progress:** OSC continues enhancing its networking support.
-   At this point and when applicable, enhancements to the ``neutron`` CLI must also be made to the ``openstack`` CLI and the OpenStack Python SDK.
+   At this point and when applicable, enhancements to the ``neutron`` CLI must also be made to the ``openstack`` CLI and possibly the OpenStack Python SDK.
-   Enhancements to the networking support in the OpenStack Python SDK will be handled via bugs.
 Users of the neutron client's command extensions should start their transition to the OSC plugin system.
 See the developer guide section below for more information on this step.

 7. **Not Started:** Deprecate the ``neutron`` CLI once the criteria below have been meet.
 Running the CLI after it has been deprecated will issue a warning